Financial Jargon That’s Simpler Than It Sounds

 Estate Planning: This doesn’t refer to the architectural design of your dream home and the surrounding gardens.
 This is the process of building a will and planning how your assets will be distributed to family, friends or organizations after you die.
 And it’s not just for the people who are building the aforementioned estates.
 If you have a family, it’s probably a good idea to have one of these.
 Otherwise, a judge may make decisions about things like who cares for your children if you and your spouse die unexpectedly.

 Intestacy: This is what happens when a person (known as the testator) dies without having a will in place.
-When a person dies intestacy, a court appointed administrator will determine how the assets are distributed.
+When a person dies intestate, a court appointed administrator will determine how the assets are distributed.
 An intestate estate can also be a will that a court deemed invalid.
 (We promise there won’t be an intestate estate test).

 Junk bond: No, this doesn’t describe one’s newfound affinity for financial items one wants to sell at a rummage sale.
 Instead, this term describes bonds issued to companies that may have trouble repaying the debt.
 Because of this, junk bonds generate higher interest payments, or yields to you as an investor — although they also come with a higher risk that you won’t get all your money back.
 Junk bonds are often referred to as high-yield bonds.